brianhhu/3D-Saliency/README.md

 ### Introduction

 The program is written in MATLAB (Mathworks).
 The code is known to run on R2014a, but should also be compatible with other versions.
-The main program function is **batchSaliency_depth_proto.m**.
-Running this program with the appropiate input arguments will compute a saliency map for each input image.
+The main program function is **demo.m**.
+Running this program will compute a saliency map for each input image.
+You can change the dataset (see **Eyetracking Datasets** section below for more information) as well as the number of sample images from each dataset.
 For more details about the model, please see:

     @Article{Hu_etal16a,
       Title                    = {A proto-object based saliency model in three-dimensional space},